2 Timothy 3

 Paul speaks directly to the tactics of false teachers: they target those weighed down by guilt and sin.
 Women (though Paul is not limiting this to one gender) seeking spiritual guidance find themselves instead in bondage to manipulative teachers who exploit their hunger for truth.

 This is the tragedy: perpetual learning without arrival.
 These people attend seminars, read books, pursue teachers - but never come to know the truth.
-Knowledge here is not intellectual assent but relational encounter.
-It is knowing Christ.
+Knowledge here means relational encounter, knowing Christ.
 Without Him, all learning is wheels turning in the mud.

 2 Timothy 3:8-9Jannes and Jambres Resisted Moses